 - Myopia arises due to environmental and partly due to genetic factors.

 - When both parents are myopic, there is 6X more risk of a child having high myopia

 - Extended period of near visual task such as excessive reading & near digital gadgets usage may cause eye fatigue and increase your kids’ risks of having myopia

 - Lack of outdoor activities & natural lights.
-2-3 hours per day of outdoor time for younger children will reduce risk of myopia
+2-3 hours per day of outdoor time for younger children will help to reduce risk of developing myopia.

 - There are no proven methods to stop or ‘cure’ myopia once a child develops myopia.
 But early myopia prevention or myopia control intervention is proven to slow down the progression rate & prevent high myopia at later stage of life.

 - In Singapore, 28% of Primary 1 children are myopic, and by the time they reach Primary 6, almost 65% of them are myopic

 Myopia Control & Intervention Management

 Myopia Control describes methods used to slow the progression of myopia.
 The earlier the problem is identified, and control initiated the better the long-term results are likely to be.

 Myopia is progressive and irreversible.
 As children grows, their eye’s length grows, and their myopia increases.
 We can reduce the damage caused by high myopia by managing it and reducing the rate of increment.